matrix-org/dendrite/docs/administration.md

 title: Administration
 has_children: yes
 nav_order: 4
+permalink: /administration
 ---

 # Administration

-Section on managing your Dendrite server.
+This section contains documentation on managing your existing Dendrite deployment.